 In 2020 the target was met.
-Based on the analysis of the 2020 results, in 2021 faculty: 1) incorporated written assignments within NURG 5830 and NURG 5840 (Role courses) that assisted students in locating sources of information, such as the Nurse Practice Act, Standards of Practice, and applying the current scope and standards of practice specific to each population; 2) reviewed and updated resources and references to facilitate understanding and application of the scope and standards of care; 3) invited all students to an annual review of the APRN scope of practice, and standards and regulatory issues presented by the APRN Director for the Louisiana State Board of Nursing which is held each fall; and 4) informed students of their final clinical semesters, NURG 5940 (PMHNP 4) and NURG 5800 (FNP 4).
+Based on the analysis of the 2020 results, in 2021 faculty: 1) incorporated written assignments within NURG 5830 and NURG 5840 (Role courses) that assisted students in locating sources of information, such as the Nurse Practice Act, Standards of Practice, and applying the current scope and standards of practice specific to each population; 2) reviewed and updated resources and references to facilitate understanding and application of the scope and standards of care; 3) invited all students to an annual review of the APRN scope of practice, and standards and regulatory issues presented by the APRN Director for the Louisiana State Board of Nursing which is held each fall; and 4) informed students of the Louisiana NP Health Policy Conference and encouraged their attendance as part of their final clinical semesters, NURG 5940 (PMHNP 4) and NURG 5800 (FNP 4).
 Additionally, PMC faculty (PMHNP) integrated telehealth training and added more time for discussion of professional responsibilities.